Wiggins lifts Timberwolves to 120-102 win over Pelicans

 Davis finished with 17 points and five rebounds.

+Davis' teammate DeMarcus Cousins was frustrated with the call after the game.

+"'It's obvious, man," he said.
+"It's a joke.
+It's a complete joke.
+What I don't understand is that players are punished for playing off emotion or showing their emotion... but other people are allowed to and it's totally fine."

 New Orleans was led by Jrue Holiday, who finished with 27 points.
-DeMarcus Cousins finished with 17
+Cousins added 17.

 Trailing 93-76 at the beginning of the fourth quarter, New Orleans would get as close as 98-88 on a 3-pointer by Holiday with 8:19 left, but the Timberwolves responded by scoring the next six points to push the advantage to 104-88.